billyrayvalentine/asm68k-megadrive-hellobeef/README.md

 A simple hello world project to get up and running with megadrive/genesis development

-Most of the introductions i've seen set up the VDP which adds a significant learning curve to anyone just wanted to dive in and play with some m68k assembly
+Most of the introductions I've seen set up the VDP which adds a significant learning curve to anyone just wanted to dive in and play with some m68k assembly

-This demo therefor won't display anything useful, but when comibined with a debugger it does give you a very basic m68k-megadrive development environment
+This demo therefor won't display anything useful, but when combined with a debugger it does give you a very basic m68k-megadrive development environment

 I've used GNU AS (GAS) as a matter of preference for opensource tools

 # Installing GNU AS m68k assembler
-Lukerly, OpenSuSE has a pre-compiled m68k bintools package which works great e.g.
+Luckily, OpenSuSE has a pre-compiled m68k bintools package which works great e.g.

 ```zypper in cross-m68k-binutils```

 This gives you